 Create and Edit Analyses

-In MotionView, an analysis is a container entity that can contain collections of the loads, motions, and entities that describe the event to be simulated for a model.
+In MotionView, an analysis is a container entity that can contain collections of the loads, motions, and entities including bodies and graphics that describe the event to be simulated for a model.
 A model can contain any number of analyses but only one analysis can be active at a given instance.
 When a model is run in MotionView, a particular analysis is selected and MotionView includes the loads and motions described in the analysis when it submits the model to the solver.

 An analysis is represented by the following characteristics: